ehariton/BASH_SNOPT_install/README.md

   from here on out, anytime you see this:

   `this is a command` - that means type a command into the bash promt

+  `>>> this is a command in python` - this command is typed into the python command line

   _<A_NAME>_ - replace this with a name of your choice (no spaces please)

 # FOLDERS